Emjayosee/11_Note_Taker/README.md

 Here is a link to the app on Heroku https://mjocnotetaker.herokuapp.com/ and a link to the GitHub Folder https://github.com/Emjayosee/Assignment11.

-# Unit 10: Team Profile Generator
+# Unit 11: Note Taker

 Submitted: March 11, 2021, Michael O'Connor, 604 765 6061